 Applications for Postgraduate research programmes should be submitted with supporting documentation through our online application system.

 It is normally expected that students wishing to pursue doctoral research will hold a relevant MA.

 To find out more about the current AHRC and University studentships see Studentships.

 You can start your degree in October, January, April or July each year.
 We strongly recommend that you make your application as early as possible.

 The deadline for UK and EU applicants who wish to start in October 2015 is 8th July 2015.
-However, if you wish to be considered for a studentship we must receive your application by 12 noon on Wednesday 14th January 2015.
+University and AHRC CHASE studentships deadline was on Wednesday 14 January 2015.
+Please see the Studentships webage for the application deadlines for other studentships.

 International applicants should familiarise themselves with any visa requirements and note that they will need to pay UEA a £2000 deposit three months before their start date.
 Applicants should therefore apply approximately four months before their desired starting date, in order to allow time for their application to be processed.

 Find out more about English language requirements for international students.